You are here

 stock icon representing a calculator

-Special Education and School-Age Parents Aid is the major categorical aid program supporting special education in Wisconsin.
-School districts and other eligible LEAs receive partial reimbursement for certain special education instructional, transportation, and other costs from the prior fiscal year.
-Total costs have greatly exceeded the funding available for many years and currently about one-fourth of the eligible expenses are reimbursed.
+Special Education and School-Age Parents Aid (SPED) is the major categorical aid program supporting special education in Wisconsin.
+Local Educational Agencies (LEAs) receive partial reimbursement for certain special education instructional, transportation, and other costs from the prior fiscal year.
+Total costs have exceeded the funding available previously and approximately one quarter to one-third of eligible expenses may be reimbursed.

 Eligible Agencies

-School districts, CESAs, CCDEBs and non-district (2r) charter schools may receive special education aid under s.
+School districts, Cooperative Educational Service Agencies (CESAs), County Children with Disability Education Boards (CCDEBs) and Independedent Charter Schools (ICS) may receive special education aid under s.
 115.88.
 Aid for health treatment related to particular disabilities under s.
-118.255 is available to districts, CESAs and CCDEBs (not 2rs) with an approved plan.
+118.255 is available to districts, CESAs and CCDEBs (not ICS) with an approved plan.
 Aid for school-age parent programs under s.
-115.93 is available only to districts.
+115.93 is available only to school districts.

 Eligible Costs

 Only the excess costs of providing special education to children with disabilities (defined in s.
-115.76) and school-age parents are eligible for categorical aid.
+115.76) and school-age parents are eligible for state categorical aid.
 Aid is available for the salary and benefits of licensed teachers, aides and support staff, the cost of transportation, and other specified costs.
 Staff eligibility for categorical aid is dependent on both licensure and assignment.
-The eligibility requirements for categorical aid are generally stricter than for funding under a federal IDEA grant.
+The eligibility requirements for categorical aid are generally stricter than funding under the Federal IDEA Grant.

 Funding

 Special education and school-age parents categorical aid is a sum-certain appropriation in the biennial budget.
-In 2023-24, the total appropriation is $558,036,700.
-Aid payments are prorated as total eligible costs exceed the appropriation; in recent years the proration rate has been in the range of 25 to 30 percent.
-This year’s November through March interim payments will use a proration rate of 31.5 percent.
-A slightly lower rate is used for these payments to avoid overpayment; the final payment in June 2024 will reflect each LEA’s full aid eligibility at the year’s final proration rate.
+The total appropriation for aid payment in FY 2023-24 was $558,036,700.
+Aid payments are prorated since the total eligible costs exceed the appropriation; in recent years the proration rate has been in the range of 25 to 30 percent.
+This year’s November through March interim payments used a proration rate of 31.5 percent.
+A slightly lower rate is used for these payments to avoid over-payment.
+The final payment in June 2024 reflected each LEA’s full aid eligibility at the year’s final aid rate of 32.40%.

 Payment Details

-Aid is paid throughout the year over six payments.
+SPED Aid is paid throughout the fiscal year over six payments.
 The first five payments are made on the third Mondays from November through March, each being 15 percent of the total amount under a conservative proration estimate.
 A final payment of 25 percent (plus or minus any adjustments after the proration is finalized) is made the second Monday of June.
 Revenue is coded to Fund 27, source 611.
+LEAs can view their aid payment on the STAR Aids Register.

-The amounts for the June 12, 2023, payment of Special Education and School-Age Parents categorical aid have been determined.
-The aid payment rate for the June aid payment has been increased to 31.4%.
-A slightly lower rate is used for previous monthly payments to avoid overpayment; the final payment in June 2023 reflects each LEA’s full aid eligibility at the year’s final proration rate.
+The amounts for the June 10, 2024, payment of Special Education and School-Age Parents categorical aid have been determined.
+The aid payment rate for the June aid payment has been increased to 32.40%.
+A slightly lower rate is used for previous monthly payments to avoid over payment; the final payment in June 2024 reflected each LEA’s full aid eligibility at the year’s final aid rate.
 Aid computation and eligibility worksheets have been posted.

 For questions about this information, contact Rick Cruz (608) 266-8255 or Ricardo.Cruz@dpi.wi.gov.